Education Bill Savings

 Beyond bill savings, a home battery delivers three drivers payback math ignores:

-- Grid participation: VPP programs can pay for capacity, though Kora Energy Trading is planned, not yet active [5][6][12].
+• Grid participation: VPP programs can pay for capacity in eligible markets; Kora Energy Trading is a roadmap capability and is excluded from current ROI estimates [5][6][12].

 One non-negotiable: a home battery is permanently installed electrical equipment.
 Installation, commissioning, and any panel or wiring work must be performed by a licensed electrician or authorized professional.
 This post is a decision framework, not installation guidance.